-- Students who have completed undergraduate courses comparable to VC633 and 634 may petition for permission to substitute other graduate voice literature electives as determined by the department. - Students are strongly encouraged to take VC691 as an elective if they have not already selected this as a "Performance" course. - Prior to graduation, students must complete at least one year of undergraduate-level study in two of the three major European singing languages (Italian, German, and French).
+Students are strongly encouraged to take VC730 as an elective if they have not already selected this as a "Performance" course. - The core elective must be a graduate-level course outside the student's major area, area of emphasis and/or area of applied study. - Prior to graduation, students must complete at least one year of undergraduate-level study in two of the three major European singing languages (Italian, German and French).
 Students must earn a minimum grade of "C" in these courses.
-Grades of "C-" or below are not accepted. - Students are required to present a public recital following approval by the department.
+Grades of "C-" or below are not accepted. - Students are required to present a public recital following approval by the department